arnog/mathlive/docs/MASTON.md

 `a-b` and `-x`.
 Use a function when there is only a rhs input, for example `Re()`.

-Operators can have additional input displayed over and under them.
+Operators can have additional input or modifiers displayed over and under them.

 For example the "sum" operator can have expressions indicating the range and limits of the operator.
 The "integral" operator under and over can indicate the start and end of its range.